This article was updated on the 3rd September 2019.

 Thermal fluctuations are usually responsible for phase transitions.
 Individual particles start to shake or rotate, for instance, completely at random.
 The higher the temperature, the more pronounced these fluctuations become, which can lead to a phase transition – causing a solid to melt, for example.

 Dr Thomas Schäfer

-As the temperature is reduced, the particles move around less and less until they reach absolute zero at which point they should stop moving – or so Scientists thought.
-They presumed that total calm would have been restored at absolute zero, but it isn’t that simple, says Professor Allessandro Toschi.
+As the temperature is reduced, the particles move around less until they reach absolute zero, at which point they should stop moving – or so the scientists thought.
+They presumed that the fluctuations would be zero at absolute zero, but it is not that simple, says Professor Allessandro Toschi.